petevb/SamplePresentation/README.md

 SamplePresentation
 ==================

-Sample for a presentation to give brief intro to Knockout for the team before talking about specifics of portal development on an internal project.
-Live here: <https://petevb.github.com/SamplePresentation/> and [source here](https://github.com/petevb/SamplePresentation).
+Sample for a presentation to give a brief intro to Knockout to the team before talking about specifics of KO development on an internal project.
+Live here: <https://petevb.github.io/SamplePresentation/> and [source here](https://github.com/petevb/SamplePresentation).

 This is a modified version of [Ryan's presentation sample](https://github.com/rniemeyer/SamplePresentation) created for [that conference](http://www.knockmeout.net/2012/08/thatconference-2012-session.html).
 This is not intended to be a library to create presentations.
 It is just a sample that you could modify to suit your purposes.